 The source of the moisture is varied.
-It can occur at the refinery or gas bulk plant, in the rail cars used to transport the gas, or even within the motor home propane gas tank.
-Moisture in an propane gas tank can occur when a tank service valve is left open, allowing moist air to enter and become trapped.
+It can occur at the refinery or gas bulk plant, in the rail cars used to transport the gas, or even within the motorhome propane gas tank.
+Moisture in a propane gas tank can occur when a tank service valve is left open, allowing moist air to enter and become trapped.